mleegina/rain-or-shine/README.md

 # Rain or Shine

 A weather app that displays the forecast based off of your geolocation.
-A CSS3 loader is displayed while the AJAX calls are being made.
+A CSS3 loader is displayed while the AJAX calls to the Mapquest and Dark Sky APIs are being made.

 # Screenshots